renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/SQL/What_is_Data.md

 ## RDBMS

 - RDBMS --> Relational Database management system.
-- All RDBMS using docs.SQL language
+- All RDBMS using SQL language
 - Relational Database --> tables are related to each other using Primary and  foreign keys